 Kilonova spectra provide us with information of r-process nucleosynthesis in neutron star mergers.
-However, it is still challenging to identify individual elements in the spectra mainly due to lack of experimentally accurate atomic data for heavy elements in the near-infrared wavelengths.
-Recently, Domoto et al. (2022) proposed the absorption features around 14500 Å in the observed spectra of GW170817/AT2017gfo as Ce III lines.
-But they used theoretical transition probabilities (qf-values) whose accuracy is uncertain.
-In this paper, we derive the astrophysical qf-values of the three Ce III lines, aiming at verification of this identification.
-We model high resolution H-band spectra of four F-type supergiants showing the clear Ce III absorption features by assuming stellar parameters derived from optical spectra in literatures.
-We also test the validity of the derived astrophysical gf-values by estimating Ce III abundances in Ap stars.
-We find that the derived astrophysical qf-values of the Ce III lines are systematically lower by about 0.25 dex than those used in previous work of kilonovae, while they are still compatible within the uncertainty range.
-By performing radiative transfer simulations of kilonovae with the derived qf-values, we find that the identification of Ce III as a source of the absorption features in the observed kilonova spectra still stands, even considering the uncertainties in the astrophysical gf-values.
-This supports identification of Ce in the spectra of GW170817/AT2017gfo.
+However, it is still challenging to identify individual elements in the spectra mainly due to the lack of experimentally accurate atomic data for heavy elements at near-infrared wavelengths.
+Recently, Domoto et al. proposed that the absorption features around 14500 Å in the observed spectra of GW170817/AT2017gfo are Ce III lines.
+But they used theoretical transition probabilities (gf-values) whose accuracy is uncertain.
+In this paper, we derive the astrophysical gf-values of three Ce III lines, aiming at verifying this identification.
+We model high-resolution Hband spectra of four F-type supergiants showing clear Ce III absorption features by assuming stellar parameters derived from optical spectra in the literature.
+We also test the validity of the derived astrophysical $g\bar{f}$ -values by estimating the Ce III abundances of Ap stars.
+We find that the derived astrophysical gf-values of the Ce III lines are systematically lower by about 0.25 dex than those used in previous work of kilonovae, while they are still compatible within the uncertainty ranges.
+By performing radiative transfer simulations of kilonovae with the derived gf-values, we find that the identification of Ce III as a source of absorption features in the observed kilonova spectra still stands, even considering the uncertainties in the astrophysical gf-values.
+This supports the identification of Ce in the spectra of GW170817/AT2017gfo.